ccie18643/PyTCP/README.md

  - Ethernet protocol - *full support of Ethernet II standard*
  - ARP protocol - *replies, queries, ARP cache*
  - ARP protocol - *ARP Probe/Announcement IP conflict detection (ACD) mechanism*
- - IP protocol - *inbound and outbound IP fragmentation*
+ - IPv4 protocol - *inbound and outbound IP fragmentation*
- - IP protocol - *IP options accepted but not supported*
+ - IPv4 protocol - *IPv4 options accepted but not supported*
- - IP protocol -  *multiple stack's IP addresses supported, each of them acts as it was assigned to separate VRF*
+ - IPv4 protocol -  *multiple stack's IPv4 addresses supported, each of them acts as it was assigned to separate VRF*
- - IP protocol - *ability to route traffic to external destinations via default gateway, this was needed for testing TCP connectivity over Internet*
+ - IPv4 protocol - *ability to route traffic to external destinations via default gateway, this was needed for testing TCP connectivity over Internet*
  - ICMP protocol - *only ICMP messages that are needed for stack operations are implemented, eg. echo, echo reply, port unreachable*
  - UDP protocol - *full support, stack is able to exchange data with other hosts using UDP protocol*
  - UDP sockets - *full support, stack's 'end user' API similar to Berkley sockets*